Philippe Coutinho: Could 'inhibited' Brazilian thrive back in the Premier League?

 "He has the experience of playing in English football for a long time and he has a very unique style that could bring something different to each one of these teams," she says.

-"Coutinho is creative, versatile and skilful and one of the teams reportedly interested in him have a player with his characteristics - maybe Mesut Ozil on a good day, or Mason Mount can become a player like that.
+"Coutinho is creative, versatile and skilful and none of the teams reportedly interested in him have a player with his characteristics - maybe Mesut Ozil {Arsenal] on a good day, or Mason Mount [Chelsea] can become a player like that.

 "But United and Spurs definitely don't and I think they could all benefit from his creativity and from the way he reads the game when he's at his best."